aatlantise

 Then, it was physics.
 What is stuff made of?
 How does the universe operate?
 Thankfully, I was able to attempt my share of question answering at Max-Planck-Institut für Kernphysik and the Johns Hopkins University.
 I studied the muon, measured dark matter, and derived quantum equations.

 Now, it’s linguistics.
 How are languages learned?
 How are they represented in the brain, and how can they be represented in machines?
-I studied mathematical properties of language and its representations in neural networks at JHU’s Computation and Psycholinguistics Lab with Tal Linzen and Tom McCoy, and built computational representations of linguistic structure at NCSOFT NLP.
+I studied mathematical properties of language and its representations in neural networks at JHU’s Computation and Psycholinguistics Lab with Tal Linzen and Tom McCoy, and built linguistics-aware NLP solutions at NCSOFT.

-Currently, I am pursuing a doctoral degree at Georgetown University’s Linguistics Department.
+Currently, I am pursuing a doctoral degree at Georgetown University’s Linguistics Department, where I explore human and computational representations of structure in language.

 모로 가도 서울만